 If you would like complete confidentiality, you may speak with a licensed counselor.
 Please visit our Resources page to find out more.

 The Clery Act, a federal law, requires the College to designate college officials who have significant responsibility for student or campus activities as Campus Security Authorities (CSAs).
-At Columbus State, CSAs include: the Vice President of Enrollment Management and Student Services, Dean of Student Life, Director of Student Conduct, Student Conduct Program Coordinator, Director of Student Engagement and Leadership, Assistant Director of Student Engagement and Leadership, Supervisor of Athletics and College Recreation, Chief of Police, Director of Equity and Compliance, Deputy Title IX Coordinator and Compliance Officer for Student Life, Deputy Title IX Coordinator and Compliance Officer for Human Resources, coaches of men’s and women’s athletic programs and faculty advisors to student groups.
+At Columbus State, CSAs include: the Vice President of Enrollment Management and Student Services, Dean of Student Life, Director of Student Conduct, Student Conduct Program Coordinator, Director of Student Engagement and Leadership, Assistant Director of Student Engagement and Leadership, Supervisor of Athletics and College Recreation, Chief of Police, Director of Equity and Compliance, Deputy Title IX Coordinator, coaches of men’s and women’s athletic programs and faculty advisors to student groups.
 CSAs are required to provide information regarding any report of particular criminal offenses, such as sexual assault, stalking, domestic violence and dating violence to the Columbus State Community College Police Department to be included in the College’s Annual Report of Crime Statistics and, if appropriate, for the purpose of issuing a safety alert (timely warning) or other emergency notification.The name and other personally identifying information of the person who reports being the target of the crime is not included in the Annual Report of Crime Statistics, safety alerts or emergency notification.
 Click here for the Clery Annual Security Report.

 If a report to the College indicates that there is an immediate or on-going threat to the health and safety of the College community, the College will issue a safety alert or emergency notification.
-The safety alert’s intent is to: help individuals to protect themselves, gather information to aid in the apprehension of the suspect and to provide general safety information.
+The intent of the safety alert is to help individuals to protect themselves, gather information to aid in the apprehension of the suspect and to provide general safety information.
 The name and other personally identifying information of the person who reports being the target of the crime is not included in a safety alert or emergency notification.

 FERPA protects the privacy of student education records and prohibits their disclosure without student consent (unless otherwise required by law) to individuals outside of the College or to individuals within the College without a legitimate educational interest.
 FERPA applies to reports made to the Office of Equity and Compliance and to the Office of Student Conduct.
 If a student is found in violation of the Student Code of Conduct for an offense that would constitute a crime of violence (e.g. sexual violence), the name of the victim will not be disclosed, but the College may release the following information: